ReMinecraftPE/mcpe/README.md

 ## Known bugs

 ### Patched bugs
 1. Due to lack of initialization of memory, fire can potentially burn normally inflammable blocks.
-See [https://www.youtube.com/watch?v=3hrz7KK2EJs](this video) for a demo.
+See [this video](https://www.youtube.com/watch?v=3hrz7KK2EJs) for a demo.
 2. Due to SHAPE_FIRE not being implemented, fire is invisible in this version.
 Fire rendering was backported from v0.7.1 and can be disabled with the ORIGINAL_CODE define
 3. Due to `GL_BLEND` being disabled, the hotbar renders as fully opaque.
 4. Memory is leaked when leaving a world with particles in it.